 - Good reviews.

-For a list of 50+ plugins that I recommend check here.
+Check here a list of 50+ of best plugins that I recommend.

 Just keep it simple, stupid